creativecommons/reversionary-rights/README.md

 1. Gather information via Google Forms.
 2. Review and copy-edit that information in Google Sheets.
-3. Export the Google Sheets spreadsheets as CSV (Comma Separated Values) spreadsheets, saving them in `jekyll/_data/` in this project.
+3. Update the data in jekyll/_data by running `./scripts/overwrite-data.sh` .
-4. Build the site in `jekyll/` using `jekyll build`.
+4. Commit the resulting changes to git, e.g. `git commit -a -m "Latest changes"` .
+Then push them, e.g. `git push origin master` .
-5. Commit the results to git, e.g. `git commit -a -m "Latest changes"`.
+5. On the server, fetch the latest changes using `git pull`.
-5. Copy the built site to the server using `git pull` and serve the built `_site`.
+6. Build the site and copy it into place by running `./scripts/build.sh` .
+This will ask for your password in order to run `sudo` when copying the built files into position.

 When working with countries, make sure to use the same name for the country in all the spreadsheets.
+For the purposes of this project, a "Country" is something that is named in http://jvectormap.com/maps/world/world , mentioned below.
+This means that (for example) we must use "United Kingdom" rather than "Scotland" or "Wales".
+Where "Jurisdiction" is an option this can be used to more accurately describe the resource's origin.
+I (RobM) apologize for this.

 # Spreadsheets